tipalol/GrafanaAlerts/README.md

 * Ticket priority - from Alert tag "priority"
 * Ticket ke - from Alert tag "ke"

+4. Settings located inside "appsettings.json" such as: TicketSystemHost, SoapTemplateRequestsLocation, JaegerAgentHost and etc.

-4. Every alert in this channel will trigger dotnet method TriggerAlert which does parsing, complementing and registering of new trouble ticket in the system
+5. Every alert in this channel will trigger dotnet method TriggerAlert which does parsing, complementing and registering of new trouble ticket in the system